-The objective of the course is to introduce the students to the different types of Commercial and Corporate spaces and interior design requirements related to them.
-The course should involve different design ideas and schemes to represent the designing of retail spaces.
+• The objective of the course is to introduce the students to basics of Hospitality spaces and to integrate Building Services such as Lighting, Electrical, Water Supply, Acoustics etc in the designed interiors scheme.
+The course should involve different design ideas and schemes to represent the designing of Food joints, cafeterias, restaurants as these are the prime area of designing emerging in the modern world.